 Sylvan Glen Park Preserve is the site of a granite quarry that opened in 1890 and was abandoned in the fall of 1941, just before the advent of World War II.
 In its heyday, it employed hundreds of workers, and its high-quality stone was used to construct such landmarks as the Cathedral of St. John the Divine in Manhattan.
 Operations at the quarry were terminated rather abruptly, with the result...

 Sylvan Glen Park Preserve is the site of a granite quarry that opened in 1890 and was abandoned in the fall of 1941, just before the advent of World War II.
 In its heyday, it employed hundreds of workers, and its high-quality stone was used to construct such landmarks as the Cathedral of St. John the Divine in Manhattan.
 Operations at the quarry were terminated rather abruptly, with the result that much of the machinery was left behind and still may be seen today.
-The trails in this 408-acre park are blazed with colored markers of the Town of Yorktown.
+The trails in this 350-acre park are blazed with colored markers of the Town of Yorktown.

-From the kiosk at the end of the parking area, proceed ahead on the coaligned white-blazed Turtle Pond Trail and pink-blazed Taconic Bridge Trail, which follow a wide woods road.
+From the parking lot, proceed ahead on the co-aligned white-blazed Turtle Pond Trail and pink-blazed Taconic Bridge Trail, which follow a wide woods road.
 You'll pass a kiosk, a large interpretive sign with a schematic map, and Turtle Pond on the right.
 After passing a fenced-in dog park on the left, the trails bear right, then turn left and head uphill.

 At the top of the climb, the yellow-blazed Snake Hill Trail crosses.
 This will be your return route, but for now, continue ahead on the white/pink trail.
-Just ahead, the pink-blazed Taconic Bridge Trail leaves to the left Proceed ahead on the white-blazed Turtle Pond Trail, which descends to cross a gas pipeline.
+Just ahead, the pink-blazed Taconic Bridge Trail leaves to the left.
+You should bear right to continue on the white-blazed Turtle Pond Trail, which descends on a footpath to cross a gas pipeline.